-Almaden Country Day School uses many methods of measuring academic achievement, from projects, writings, quizzes and tests our teachers assign, to the innovative Mission Skills Assessment, to the standardized Measure of Academic Progress (MAP) test given twice yearly in grades 5-8.
+Almaden Country Day School uses many methods of measuring academic achievement, from projects, writings, quizzes and tests our teachers assign, to the innovative Mission Skills Assessment, to the standardized Measure of Academic Progress (MAP) test given once annually in grades 5-8.

 Parents in these grades receive MAP results for their children, and we've prepared FAQs to help address common questions about the MAP assessment.

 - Q: What is the MAP test?

 - Q: Does the MAP test fit with the school's developmental philosophy?

 - Q: What is the value of MAP testing at ACDS?

 - Q: Why does ACDS give the MAP test to grades 5-8 only?